learn-the-web/topics/writing-for-the-web/index.md

 **They don’t.** But they will, if they’re interested.

-- People generally scan for important keywords
-- Eye-tracking studies from 2008 show less than 20% of text is actually read
+Some older eye-tracking studies (2008) show that less than 20% of text is actually read.

-- People only read pages word by word if they are really interested
+When people first come to a page they generally scan for important keywords, looking for things that catch their eye.
+People usually have a specific purpose when they come to your website: to find some information.
+So they scan until they find something recognizable.

+If they find a recognizable piece they’ll read a little further.
+If people feel that you have answers to their questions then they’ll read in-depth.
+But the content has to be enticing.

+Our eyes jump around the page focusing really quickly on different things: headings, lists, bold words, etc. trying to find the information. *Watch the video below to see it in action.*

 **Links**